Aardwolf-Gaardian/maps-public/README.md

 Once you've done those things you should be able to just right-click it and choose "Run with PowerShell".

-If you want to actually get some output (it currently doesn't work properly), comment out everything between "OPTIMIZATION LOOP" and "OPTIMIZATION LOOP ENDS".
+The script has now been fixed enough that it actually does run without getting stuck.
+However the optimization passes do not give the desired result.

-You should get to a "command>" prompt, you can just type "exit" and press Enter to have it output the result.
+After that you should get to a "command>" prompt, you can just type "exit" and press Enter to have it output the result.